Clad3815/chatgpt-file-uploader/README.md

 1. Open ChatGPT
 2. Click the "+" menu next to the text input
-3. Select "Upload Files (Custom)"
+3. Select "Upload Files (Custom)" or "Upload from GitHub"
-4. Choose one or more files
+4. Choose one or more files or folders
 5. Preview and manage your files
 6. Send your message as usual